 Holidays are traditionally viewed as a time to celebrate.
 Many people enjoy reuniting with family and friends, exchanging gifts and celebrating religious traditions during this time.
 However, sometimes people with cancer and their loved ones feel “out of step” from the rest of the world during the holidays.
 In fact, the holiday season can prompt new questions, such as: How do I take care of the holiday rush and myself at the same time?
 How can I celebrate when I have so many other things on my mind What will my life be like next year?
 Sharing these concerns with the people you love and who love you can help you feel more connected.

 Make plans to get together with friends, family or co-workers over the holidays.
-Trying to celebrate alone can be very difficult, so accept some invitations from others or join an organized group activity through your local YMCA, YWCA or place of worship.
+Trying to celebrate alone can be very difficult, so accept some invitations from others or join an organized group activity through local agencies or place of worship.
 Find the right balance between celebrating with family and friends and spending time on your own.
 Give yourself permission to pace your activities and to decline an invitation or two so that you have the energy to enjoy the gatherings that are most important to you.

 Create a new holiday season tradition that makes the most of your energy.
 Change your usual holiday activities so you relieve yourself of some of the pressures of entertaining.
 Have a potluck, with family members each bringing a dish for the meal, have someone else host the meal or suggest eating out at a favorite restaurant.